Feds: Minnesota food scheme stole $250M; 47 people charged

 Bock’s attorney, Kenneth Udoibok, said he wouldn’t comment until he’s had a chance to see the indictment, but that the indictment “doesn’t indicate guilt or innocence.”

-In an interview earlier this year, Bock denied stealing money and said she never saw evidence of fraud.
+In an interview in January after law enforcement searched her home and offices, among other sites, Bock denied stealing money and said she never saw evidence of fraud.

-The defendants face multiple counts, including conspiracy, wire fraud, money laundering and bribery.

 Earlier this year, the U.S. Department of Justice made prosecuting pandemic-related fraud a priority.
 The department has already taken enforcement actions related to more than $8 billion in suspected pandemic fraud, including bringing charges in more than 1,000 criminal cases involving losses in excess of $1.1 billion.